oseughu/taxly/README.md

 ## Extending the Application

-To make the system adaptable and easily configurable, tax calculations are configured in the `config/tax_config.yml` file
+To make the system adaptable and easily configurable, tax calculations are configured in two files:

+- `config/tax_config.yml` (specify a country's tax rate)
+- `config/tax_rules.yml` (specify tax calculation conditions)

-Make changes to the file to see how calculations can be affected.
+Make changes to those files to see how calculations can be affected.

 The tax calculation logic is split into separate classes under `lib/tax_calculator/`: